 Similarly, a clause that limits the employee’s post-termination ability to recruit employees from your company should also be incorporated.
 State law varies on restricting a former worker’s ability to solicit vendors or employees of a business, so you will want to obtain legal guidance from an employment lawyer on the language and enforceability of this type of provision.

 Assignment clauses are crucial to ensure that the ownership of any work (e.g., intellectual property) that is generated by the employee is assigned to the business.
 For example, if the employee procures a trademark or patent during the employment term, the employee must agree to promptly assign all rights and ownership to the company.

 Alternative dispute resolution should also be required.
-Arbitration or binding mediation are particularly effective at reducing cost and minimizing business disruption.
+Arbitration or binding mediation are particularly effective at reducing costs and minimizing business disruption.

 Since employment agreements do bring some risk to to employers, you will want to engage an employment law attorney to help you minimize exposure to liability.
-Rather than viewing this as a cost, think of it as a value added service that can protect your business from unnecessary litigation.
+Rather than viewing this as a cost, think of it as a valuable service that can protect your business from unnecessary litigation.

 Employers need to pay particular attention to independent contractors.
 This is an especially thorny area that has resulted in confusion for many employers.

 The challenge results from the substantially higher costs associated with maintaining traditional employees.
 An employer is required by law to pay for unemployment, Medicare, and social security taxes for each employee.
 On the other hand, independent contractors are not subject to these payroll taxes, which can become quite costly for employers.

 Many employers decide to hire an “independent contractor” to test their abilities prior to hiring them as an employee.
 The mischaracterization – whether intentional or unintentional – often results in some expensive consequences including back wages and the application of payroll taxes with interest and penalties.
 Criminal sanctions are also a possibility.